kubernetes-sigs/kubespray/docs/integration.md

    git push
    ```

-   If your branch doesn't exists on github, git will propose you to use something like
+   If your branch doesn't exist on github, git will propose you to use something like

    ```ShellSession
    git push --set-upstream origin fixes-name-date-index